simonsdave/cloudfeaster/tests/spider_host_stress_test/README.md

 * It was believed that we'd frequently want/need to run stress tests and therefore a heavy emphasis was placed on automating the stress testing process.
-* A single Python script controls oveall execution of the test.
+* A single Python script controls overall execution of the test.
 * Web sites to crawl during the stress test are hosted on S3.
 Python scripts use [boto](https://github.com/boto/boto) to create and destroy the sites.
-* Spiders to crawl the test web sites are created and uploaded to the Spider Repo.
+* Spiders to crawl the test web sites are uploaded to the S3 hosted spider repo using the 'clf sr' command.
-* Python scripts use Boto to create spider request and spider response queues in AWS's SQS.
+* 'clf creq c' and 'clf cresq c' commands are used create spider request and spider response queues in AWS's SQS.
 The same scripts overfill the request queue so that during the stress test all Spider Hosts are constantly busy.
 * Vagrant is used to create and provision an AWS EC2 instance on which Spider Hosts execute.
 * Stress tests run for an hour.